pwhb/parthenon/kindness-saga/funogods/raw_draft.md

 "Are you with the crew?"
 The words tumbled out before I could stop myself.

-He looked me up and down, sizing me up, then gave a slight nod.
+He looked me up and down, sizing me up, then gave a slight nod, slowly.
+Why did it take him so long?

 "I'm Art.
 What's your name?"
 I said, extending my hand in a gesture of introduction.

-"Polis," he replied in English, a shy Germanic accent coloring his words.
+"My name is Polis," he replied in English, a shy Germanic accent coloring his words.
 Of course—the crew was international.

 "How long have you been with the crew?"
 I asked in English.